JackDaly397/CIS9440FinalProject/README.md

 ### Strengths and Weaknesses:
 - **Strengths**: Large dataset enabling detailed analysis, diverse sources provide comprehensive insights.
 - **Weaknesses**: Data quality issues may require extensive cleaning and preprocessing.

+## Dimensional Modeling

+### PPP Dimensional Modeling
+Dimensional modeling for PPP data involves creating a structure that facilitates analysis and reporting.
+This included defining dimensions such as borrower information, loan status, and industry classification, as well as measures such as loan amounts.

+### GDP Dimensional Modeling
+Dimensional modeling for GDP data involves structuring the data to enable analysis of economic performance at different levels, such as national, regional, and industry-specific.
+This included defining dimensions such as time, geography, and economic indicators, along with measures such as GDP growth rates.

 ## Methods